blog-banner

 Source: Canva

-A structural engineer has an extremely well-rounded skill-set, an expert of the inner workings in buildings.
+A structural engineer has an extremely well-rounded skill set, an expert in the inner workings of buildings.
 They understand the construction process, the durability of materials as well as the strength and longevity of a structure.
 On top of this, they can tell you how safe a building is while also drawing up plans that detail specifications for the project including material suggestions and design calculations.

 Even though the structural engineer is almost a jack of all trades, there are many different types and specializations within this field of work.
 Since this article is considering home renovation, when hiring a structural engineer you’ll want to work with someone who specializes in residential projects.

-There are many different renovation projects that will require the help of a structural engineer.
+Many different renovation projects will require the expertise of a structural engineer.
 The main instances where you’ll want to hire one is when you’re looking at altering or expanding a building, and more specifically, projects that might compromise the stability of a building, In most cases, a structural engineer will work in tandem with a contractor or architect and offer calculations and drawings.
 Deciding whether or not you need to work with an engineer will really depend on the nature of the project, but here are some examples of projects that could definitely use the guidance and expertise of one.

 Even if you think it’s going to be an easy task, removing an interior or exterior wall is challenging and dangerous.
 Accidentally removing a load-bearing wall will compromise the entire structure of your house, and this is a risk homeowners should not be willing to take, let alone it compromises the safety of all those living under your roof.
 For the removal or the inspection of a load-bearing wall, you must work with a structural engineer.
 They will be able to design a new beam which will work to replace the carrying capacity of the wall.
 Removing or moving a load-bearing wall could also mean replacement bracing walls will also be required.